benitomartin/mlops-car-prices/README.md

 The entire project was developed using **Anaconda Powershell Prompt**, so some of the commands and configurations provided in this context may not be directly applicable to other shells.
 Please be aware of this when attempting to replicate the project in a different shell environment.

-## Project Check List Review
+## Project Best Practices

-This is a preliminary check-list for the peer-to-peer review:
+The following best practices were implemented:

-- :white_check_mark: **Problem description**: The problem is well described and it's clear what the problem the project solves
+- :white_check_mark: **Problem description**: The project is well described and it's clear udn understandable
 - :white_check_mark: **Cloud**: The project is developed on the cloud and IaC tools are used for provisioning the infrastructure
 - :white_check_mark: **Experiment tracking and model registry**: Both experiment tracking and model registry are used
 - :white_check_mark: **Workflow orchestration**: Fully deployed workflow